 For example, a specific malicious program may be capable of being spread via an email attachment and also as files via P2P networks.
 The program may also have the ability to harvest email addresses from an infected computer, without the consent of the user.
-With this range of functions, the program could be correctly classified as an Email-Worm, a P2P-Worm, or a Trojan-Mailfinder.
-To avoid this confusion, Kaspersky applies a set of rules that can unambiguously categorize a malicious program as having a particular behavior, regardless of the program functions:
+With this range of functions, the program could be correctly classified as an Email-Worm, a P2P-Worm or a Trojan-Mailfinder.
+To avoid this confusion, Kaspersky applies a set of rules that can unambiguously categorise a malicious program as having a particular behaviour, regardless of the program functions:

-- The ‘classification tree’ shows that each behavior has been assigned its own threat level.
+- The ‘classification tree’ shows that each behaviour has been assigned its own threat level.

-- In the ‘classification tree’ the behaviors that pose a higher risk outrank those behaviors that represent a lower risk.
+- In the ‘classification tree’ the behaviours that pose a higher risk outrank those behaviours that represent a lower risk.

-- So… in our example, the Email-Worm behavior represents a higher level of threat than either the P2P-Worm or Trojan-Mailfinder behavior – and thus, our example malicious program would be classified as an Email-Worm.**
+- So… in our example, the Email-Worm behaviour represents a higher level of threat than either the P2P-Worm or Trojan-Mailfinder behaviour – and thus, our example malicious program would be classified as an Email-Worm.